fusepoolP3/p3-transformer-configs/museums/README.md

 Transfer-Encoding: chunked
 Server: Jetty(9.2.z-SNAPSHOT)
 ```

 to retrieve data, construct the following request using the job id from Location header: **REMEMBER to use your job id**

 ```bash
 	curl -XGET "http://hetzy1.spaziodati.eu:7100/job/b75afaef-9a26-4cf6-b8f1-78a272b9ff66"
 ```

 ## Example Usages of the Data

-This dataset can be used to find historical sights situated around (nearby) with respect to a given location.
+This dataset can be used to find historical sights situated around (nearby) a given location.
 Moreover it can be combined with datasets containing other points of interst in the same region which are also represented by geographical coordinates (accomodations, restaurants).

 *TODO* Describe how the result data can be used (e.g. by a SPARQL query).
 This SHOULD also include examples on how this dataset can be combined with other data.